Berkeley's Pacific Center ED set to retire

 Ewing, 70, said it's a personal decision to retire and that it's time for new leadership at the center.
 Once Ewing departs, Jared Fields, its deputy director, will handle the day-to-day operations until an interim director is chosen.

-The Oakland resident said among some of her proudest accomplishments during her time with the center is its expansion of programs.
+The Oakland resident said among some of her proudest accomplishments during her time with the Pacific Center is its expansion of programs.
 Today, the center offers youth programs, peer groups, counseling and psychotherapy, and serves more than 3,000 people at four locations throughout the county.

 "Small community centers are really the heart and soul of the LGBT civil rights movements," Ewing said.
 "Our organization has really evolved into the LGBT support organization for all of Alameda County, not just Berkeley."